-- A condominium association master policy will insure the building's structure and any common areas share by all homeowners.
+• A condominium association master policy will insure the building's structure and the common areas shared by all.

-- Your personal possessions, fixtures, and any upgrades to your unit may not be covered under the master policy.
+• Your personal possessions and fixtures are probably not covered under the master policy.

 About Condominium Insurance